Ashish Sen: Early life and education

+At the University of Toronto he was Don at Victoria College and Devonshire House.
+He was a member of the Student Council and served on the editorial board of the university newspaper The Varsity and the university debating team.
+He produced several plays at the Hart House Theatre.
+He was also deeply involved in the Toronto Teach-Ins.

 Career

+In 1967 Sen came to the U.S. to work at Northwestern University with appointments in the Geography and Civil Engineering Departments and the Transportation Center.
 From 1969 through 1998, Sen worked as a professor and as an administrator at the University of Illinois at Chicago Circle and its successor institution, the University of Illinois at Chicago (UIC).
-Besides teaching, Sen served, at certain times, as Dean and as Director of the School of Urban Sciences and later as Director of the School of Urban Planning.
+Besides teaching, Sen served, at certain times, as Acting Dean and as Director of the College of Urban Sciences and later as Director of the School of Urban Planning.